Anabel-Espinoza/Text-Editor/README.md

 ## Description

 This text editor is an PWA that runs on the browser with an option to function offline.
 The data entered persists in the application using an IndexedDB database.
+Finally, the app can be installed locally by clicking in the 'Install' button.

 ## Table of Contents